nhvn/first-browser-game/README.md

 ## Known Issues

+- Due to not all objects being loaded immediately on first load, issues may include:
-- The character sometimes fall through the platforms at the start.
+    - The character sometimes fall through the platforms at the start due to unloaded objects
+    - Chaser may be invisible on first load
+    - Chaser may not collision detect with character on first load

 ## Future Improvements